What is the need for quantitative data collection?

 Methods used for quantitative data collection

 A data that can be counted or expressed in numerical’s constitute the quantitative data.
-Commonly it is used to study the events or levels of the concurrence and is collected through a structured questionnaire asking questions starting with “how much” or “how many”.
-As the quantitative data is numerical in nature it represents both definitive and objective data.
-Furthermore, the quantitative data is much sorted for statistical and mathematical analysis making it possible to illustrate it in the form of charts and graphs.
+It is commonly used to study the events or levels of concurrence.
+And is collected through a structured questionnaire asking questions starting with “how much” or “how many.”
+As the quantitative data is numerical, it represents both definitive and objective data.
+Furthermore, quantitative information is much sorted for statistical and mathematical analysis, making it possible to illustrate it in the form of charts and graphs.

-Discrete and continuous are the two major categories of quantitative data where discreet data have finite numbers and the continuous data values falling on a continuum possessing the possibility to have fractions or decimals.
-If research is conducted to find out the number of vehicles owned by the American household then we get a whole number which is a good example of discrete data and when research is limited to the study of physical measurements of the population like height, weight, age or distance then the result is a good example of continuous data.
+Discrete and continuous are the two major categories of quantitative data where discreet data have finite numbers and the constant data values falling on a continuum possessing the possibility to have fractions or decimals.
+If research is conducted to find out the number of vehicles owned by the American household, then we get a whole number, which is an excellent example of discrete data.
+When research is limited to the study of physical measurements of the population like height, weight, age, or distance, then the result is an excellent example of continuous data.

 Any traditional or online data collection method that helps in gathering numerical data is a proven method of collecting quantitative data.

 A definitive method of sampling carried out by utilizing some form of random selection and enabling researchers to make a probability statement based on data collected at random from the targeted demographic.
-One of the best things about the probability sampling is it allows researchers to collect the data from representatives of the population they are interested to study.
+One of the best things about probability sampling is it allows researchers to collect the data from representatives of the population they are interested in studying.
 Besides, the data is collected randomly from the selected sample rules out the possibility of sampling bias.

-There are three major types of probability sampling
+There are three significant types of probability sampling

-- Systematic random sampling: Any of the targeted demographic would be included in the sample, but only the first unit for inclusion in the sample is selected randomly rest are selected in the ordered fashion as if one out of every 10 people on the list.
+- Systematic random sampling: Any of the targeted demographic would be included in the sample, but only the first unit for inclusion in the sample is selected randomly, rest are selected in the ordered fashion as if one out of every ten people on the list.

-- Stratified random sampling: It gives an opportunity to select each unit from a particular group of the targeted audience while creating a sample.
-It is useful when the researchers are selective about including a particular set of people in the sample, i.e. only males or females, managers or executives, people working in a specific industry.
+- Stratified random sampling: It allows selecting each unit from a particular group of the targeted audience while creating a sample.
+It is useful when the researchers are selective about including a specific set of people in the sample, i.e., only males or females, managers or executives, people working within a particular industry.

-Interviewing people is a common method used for data collection.
-However, the interviews conducted to collect quantitative data are more structured wherein the researchers ask only a standard set of questionnaire and nothing more than that.
+Interviewing people is a standard method used for data collection.
+However, the interviews conducted to collect quantitative data are more structured, wherein the researchers ask only a standard set of questionnaires and nothing more than that.

 There are three major types of interviews conducted for data collection

-There are two major types of survey questionnaires are used to collect online data for quantitative market research.
+There are two significant types of survey questionnaires used to collect online data for quantitative market research.

 - Web-based questionnaire: This is one of the ruling and most trusted methods for internet-based research or online research.
-In a web-based questionnaire the receive an email containing the survey link, clicking on which takes the respondent to a secure online survey tool from where he/she can take the survey or fill in the survey questionnaire.
+In a web-based questionnaire, the receive an email containing the survey link, clicking on which takes the respondent to a secure online survey tool from where he/she can take the survey or fill in the survey questionnaire.
 Being a cost-efficient, quicker, and having a wider reach, web-based surveys are more preferred by the researchers.
-The major benefit of a web-based questionnaire is flexibility, respondents are free to take the survey in their free time using either a desktop, laptop, tablet or mobile.
+The primary benefit of a web-based questionnaire is flexibility; respondents are free to take the survey in their free time using either a desktop, laptop, tablet, or mobile.

-- Mail Questionnaire: In a mail questionnaire the survey is mailed out to a host of sample population enabling the researcher to connect with the wide range of audience.
+- Mail Questionnaire: In a mail questionnaire, the survey is mailed out to a host of the sample population, enabling the researcher to connect with a wide range of audiences.
 The mail questionnaire typically consists of a packet containing a cover sheet that introduces the audience about the type of research and reason why it is being conducted along with a prepaid return to collect data online.
-Although, the mail questionnaire has a higher churn rate and compared to other quantitative data collection methods certain perks such as reminders and incentives to complete the survey helps in drastically improving the churn rate.
-One of the major benefits of the mail questionnaire is all the responses are anonymous and respondents are allowed to take as much time as they want to complete the survey and be completely honest about the response without the fear of prejudice.
+Although the mail questionnaire has a higher churn rate compared to other quantitative data collection methods, adding certain perks such as reminders and incentives to complete the survey help in drastically improving the churn rate.
+One of the major benefits of the mail questionnaire is all the responses are anonymous, and respondents are allowed to take as much time as they want to complete the survey and be completely honest about the answer without the fear of prejudice.

 As the name suggests, it is a pretty simple and straightforward method of collecting quantitative data.
-In this method, researchers collect quantitative data through systematic observations by using techniques like counting the number of people present at the specific event at a specific time and at a specific venue or number of people attending the event in a designated venue.
-More often, for quantitative data collection, the researchers have a naturalistic observation approach which needs keen observations skills and senses for getting the numerical data about the “what” and not about “why” and ”how”.
+In this method, researchers collect quantitative data through systematic observations by using techniques like counting the number of people present at the specific event at a particular time and a particular venue or number of people attending the event in a designated place.
+More often, for quantitative data collection, the researchers have a naturalistic observation approach that needs keen observation skills and senses for getting the numerical data about the “what” and not about “why” and ”how.”

-Naturalistic observation is used to collect both types of data qualitative and quantitative but structured observation is more used to collect quantitative rather than the qualitative data.
+Naturalistic observation is used to collect both types of data; qualitative and quantitative.
+However, structured observation is more used to collect quantitative rather than qualitative data.

 Document review is a process used to collect data after reviewing the existing documents.
 It is an efficient and effective way of gathering data as documents are manageable and are the practical resource to get qualified data from the past.
 Apart from strengthening and supporting the research by providing supplementary research data document review has emerged as one of the beneficial methods to gather quantitative research data.

-There are three primary document types that are being analyzed for collecting supporting quantitative research data
+Three primary document types are being analyzed for collecting supporting quantitative research data

 - Public Records: Under this document review, official, ongoing records of an organization are analyzed for further research.
-Example, annual reports policy manuals, student activities, game activities in the university, etc.
+For example, annual reports policy manuals, student activities, game activities in the university, etc.

-- Personal Documents: In contrast to public documents, this type of document review deals with individual personal accounts of individuals actions, behavior, health, physique, etc. Example, the height, and weight of the students, distance students are traveling to attend the school, etc.
+- Personal Documents: In contrast to public documents, this type of document review deals with individual personal accounts of individuals’ actions, behavior, health, physique, etc. For example, the height and weight of the students, distance students are traveling to attend the school, etc.

 - Physical Evidence: Physical evidence or physical documents deal with previous achievements of an individual or of an organization in terms of monetary and scalable growth.

-Quantitative data is not about convergent reasoning but it is about divergent reasoning.
+Quantitative data is not about convergent reasoning, but it is about divergent thinking.
 It deals with the numerical, logic, and an objective stance, by focusing on numeric and unchanging data.
-More often data collection methods are used to collect quantitative research data and the results are dependent on the larger sample sizes that are commonly representing the population researcher intend to study.
+More often, data collection methods are used to collect quantitative research data, and the results are dependent on the larger sample sizes that are commonly representing the population researcher intend to study.

-Quantitative data research is comprehensive and perhaps the only data type that could display analytic results in charts and graphs.
-Quality data will give you precise results and data analysis is perhaps the most important component, which will not only hamper the integrity and authenticity of your research but will also make the findings unstable if you have weak data.
+Quantitative data research is comprehensive, and perhaps the only data type that could display analytic results in charts and graphs.
+Quality data will give you precise results, and data analysis is probably the essential component, which will not only hamper the integrity and authenticity of your research but will also make the findings unstable if you have weak data.
 Therefore, it does not matter what method you chose to collect quantitative data, ensure that the data collected is of good quality to provide insightful and actionable insights.